IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

 }

 let fruit = Fruit.Apple;
-fruit = 999; // No error
+fruit = 1; // No error!
 ```

+The above code snippet should instead be written as `fruit = Fruit.Banana`.
+Allowing raw numeric literals subverts the whole point of using enums in the first place.

-This has resulted in many TypeScript programmers avoiding the use of enums altogether.
-Instead, they should use this rule, which bans working with enums in potentially unsafe ways.
+This type-checking looseness has resulted in many TypeScript programmers avoiding the use of enums altogether in favor of arrays and/or string unions.
+Other TypeScript programmers avoid number enums in favor of string enums (which have better safety guarantees from the TypeScript compiler).
+However, [numeric enums have some advantages over string enums](#number-enums-vs-string-enums).

+In the cases where you need to use number enums, you should use this lint rule to make number enums just as safe as string enums are.
 See the examples below for the types of patterns that are prevented.

 ## Goals